mm696626/Gen4Pokemon60FPSPatcher/README.md

-# Gen4Pokemon60FPSPatcher
+# DSPokemonPatcher

-### Gen 4 Pokemon 60FPS Patcher
+### DS Pokemon Patcher
-* A patcher to modify the Generation 4 Pokémon games to run in 60FPS
+* A patcher to modify the Generation 4 Pokémon games to run in 60FPS and the Generation 4 and 5 games to have modified shiny odds

 ### Setup to get this patcher working
 * Have one of the following ROMs